FileUpload

 This field requires you to configure Livewire file uploads according to the main documentation.
+Setup storage disk and default file validation.
+This component handles the rest.

 Read livewire docs about scheduling cleanup of the temporary storage folder